adityazanzane-coditas/GA/README.md

-This is Group Assignment Done By Aditya, Pranjal and Siddhant
+This is Git Group Assignment Done By Aditya, Pranjal and Siddhant